When it rains, activities pour in Cairns. See why Cairns shines all autumn long with this wet weather activity guide.

 You won’t be the first waterfall chaser to make the pilgrimage in the rain to watch some of Cairns’ favourite local falls transform from single drop to rushing waterfall when it rains.

-Grab an umbrella and see why summer is the best time to explore waterfalls.
+Grab an umbrella and see why autumn is the best time to explore waterfalls.
 While some falls will turn from a trickle to thundering with heavy rains (we’re looking at you Barron Falls), it’s important to remember in your exploring that no two falls are the same.

 Keep a look out for seasonal waterfalls popping up in every crevice, such as Surprise Creek Falls, which makes its show-stopping appearance at Barron Gorge after rain.
 Or if there’s been a large downpour, head to the Atherton Tablelands to catch a glance at the gigantic Tully Falls.